-As of December 31, 2021, we had unrestricted cash and cash equivalents of \$73.3 million and retained earnings of \$24.8 million.
+As of December 31, 2022, we had unrestricted cash and cash equivalents of \$91.8 million and retained earnings of \$12.5 million.
+In addition, we had \$11.2 million in investment securities with a maturity date exceeding three months as of December 31, 2022 not included in unrestricted cash and cash equivalents.
 Our primary sources of capital to date have been from sales of our solutions, proceeds from bank lending facilities and the Offering of our Class A common stock in July 2020.
-We have no outstanding bank debt at December 31, 2021.